 While I wouldn’t say that Paradise Valley is spectacular in any way, it is still quite lovely and it was nowhere near as crowded as I thought a popular tourist destination would be.
 Also, considering it’s free to enter the area, I think it’s definitely worth the visit.
 At around 30 dirhams, or €3 each way for transport and 45 dirhams, about €4.5, for the portly man’s food, it certainly is a cheap way to spend a day with nature and relax for a while.

 From Agadir, I continued onto Laayoune, the capital city of Western Sahara.
 There were a couple of things I noticed about Laayoune straight away.
 One was structures on roundabouts.
-These normally took the form of fountains, sometimes accompanied by tress.
+These normally took the form of fountains, sometimes accompanied by trees.
 The other was the sheer amount of Moroccan flags hung on street lights or in other public areas.
-Obviously, this is the Moroccan government trying to assert their rule over the area.
+Obviously, this is the Moroccan government trying to assert their ‘rule’ over the area.
 You see, no UN member state officially recognises Moroccan sovereignty in Western Sahara.
 That essentially makes it a state under Moroccan occupation.

-Locals here do not consider themselves Moroccan and would rather be formally recognised as a sovereign state, but the occupying government has policies in place that mean their families and livelihoods could be under threat if they make their true views known.
+Locals there do not consider themselves Moroccan and would rather be formally recognised as their own sovereign state.
+The occupying government has policies in place that mean their families and livelihoods could be under threat if they make their true views known.
 They even fear talking about it in private in case they are being surveilled.
 That’s why you never really hear of protests in the area, despite local sentiment.
-Another reason could be the police checks along the roads aimed at finding out if journalists are in the country.
+Police checks along the roads aimed at finding out if journalists are in the country could be another factor.

-Another thing that became very clear whilst walking around was that it seemed to be windy all the time.
-I don’t think there was any point during my whole stay where there was no wind.
+Another thing that became very clear whilst walking around Laayoune was that it was windy all the time.
+There was no point during my stay where there was no wind.
 The effect of the wind was very cooling though, which meant that even though the sun was quite hot, the ambient temperature was quite pleasant.
 I was okay with that.

-Back at the bus station I purchased my onward ticket to Dakhla at the bus station as there was no bus from Laayoune that went all the way to the Mauritanian border.
-I was seated next to a guy who had figured he had 2 seats to himself, so had put his stuff all over my seat while he stood outside the bus.
-I moved his stuff to his seat and sat down, but he came back into the bus, all angry.
-I really don’t know what he was saying, but he seemed to think that it was his seat.
-Pointing to the seat number and my ticket didn’t seem to make him any happier and he tried to grab my bag, then me.
+I purchased my onward ticket to Dakhla at the bus station as there was no bus from Laayoune that went all the way to the Mauritanian border.
+I was seated next to a guy who had figured he had two seats to himself.
+When I moved his stuff to his seat and sat down, he got all angry.
+Pointing at the number on my ticket didn’t make him any happier.
+He tried to grab my bag, then he tried to grab me.
 I shooed him away and luckily the lady who was sitting across the aisle said something that made him stop and he went back outside.

-Shortly after leaving the station there was a police stop which seemed specifically aimed at checking up on how many foreigners were on the bus, as they only asked for foreign passports.
+Shortly after leaving the Dakhla station there was a police stop which seemed specifically aimed at checking up on how many foreigners were on the bus.
+They only asked for foreign passports.
 One of the policemen asked me some questions, but I couldn’t understand his English.
-At one point it sounded like he was saying, “is this your nation”, but he was apparently saying what’s your destination?”.
+At one point it sounded like he was saying, “Is this your nation”, when he was actually saying, “What’s your destination?”.
 That explains the confused look.

-As we were driving along, it was obvious that the ever-present wind had been hard at work moving the sand dunes onto the road.
-In fact, the whole right hand side lane had been rendered completely unusable for a couple of kilometres.
-Some of the sand had even started encroaching on the left hand lane, meaning that the bus has to swerve partly into the road shoulder at a few points on the journey.
+As we were driving along, the ever-present wind had been hard at work moving the sand dunes onto the road.
+In fact, the whole right-hand side lane had been rendered completely unusable for a couple of kilometres.
+Some of the sand had even started encroaching on the left-hand lane, meaning that the bus had to move onto the road shoulder at a few points on the journey.
 I’d never seen anything like that before, so I was equally amazed and frightened at the power of nature.
 And what trip to Southern Morocco and Western Sahara would be complete without a camel blocking your way?

 🇲🇦Morocco and Western Sahara Summary🇪🇭

-In a few words – Tea and amourous locals
+In a few words – Tea and amorous locals

 Languages – French and Arabic